(Advanced) Pass values into a form via email

 This form, for example, loads with contact information fields pre-populated, based on the constituent's record in Little Green Light:

-This article describes how you can send people to a pre-populated form like what's shown in the screenshot above using an email sent from Little Green Light (using LGL Direct Email).
+This article describes how you can send people to a pre-populated form like what's shown in the screenshot above using an email sent from Little Green Light (using LGL Email).

 Please read through the prerequisites and caveats listed below before you get started.